Tinirau education resource

 At the exhibition

-Emphasise to your students that this is a modern interpretation of a storehouse for treasures.
-Get the students to explore this segment then gather them back to discuss the following questions and topics.
+Emphasise to your students that this is a modern interpretation of an ancient story about people and whales.
+Get the students to watch this audio-visual, explore the immediate area, then discuss the following questions and topics.

 Questions for 5 to 10 year olds